nikodevv/back-end-take-home/SUBMISSION.md

     > Ran 22 tests in 0.244s - Ok

-The database is committed to the repository for easier packaging, but additional csv data can be transformed and easily added to the database with the CLI command:
+The database is committed to the repository for easier packaging, but additional csv data can be transformed and easily added to the database with the CLI commands:

     python manage.py load_airports './path/to/airports.csv'
     python manage.py load_routes './path/to/routes.csv'